Lab-Topology-Builder/LTB-K8s-Backend/docs/contributions/contributor-guide.md

 You’ll need a Kubernetes cluster to run against.
 You can find instructions on how to setup your dev cluster in the [Dev Cluster Setup](./dev-cluster-setup.md) section.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 We recommend using VSCode with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-This will allow you to use our devcontainer, which has all the tools needed to develop and test the operator already installed.
+This will allow you to use our devcontainer, which has all the tools needed to develop and test the LTB Operator already installed.

 ### Prerequisites for recommended IDE setup